 Blog, Europa, Städtereise

-Where Romeo and Juliet have met
+Verona is where Romeo and Juliet have met

 Although it’s most famous as the setting for Shakespeare’s Romeo and Juliet, Verona has much more to offer.
 Verona isn’t short of sights besides Juliet’s “balcony” and “tomb.”
 Northern Italy is full of beautiful towns and UNESCO World Heritage sites, and Verona is definitely on the top of that list.